• Skip to primary navigation

 Recycle Birmingham « The Official Website for the City of Birmingham, Alabama (birminghamal.gov)

-Recycling Pickups – Usually 1st and 3rd Weds. (unless holidays change the schedule.)
+Recycling Pickups – Every other Monday (same day as household garbage collection for HP (unless holidays change the schedule.)

 Please do NOT use plastic bags.